serp-spider/documentation/docs/about/migration/from-v0_1-to-v0_2.md

 The version 0.2 brings some improvements that target the future of the library.

 - The version brings better tools to work with captcha.
-- Some parts from google package are moved to core package in order to make them ready for implementing new search engines.
+- Some parts from google package are moved to core package (like css parser) in order to make them ready for implementing new search engines.
+These change should be invisible to you.
-- It makes browser emulation more transparent by implementing a browser class that aims to mimic browser.
+- It makes browser emulation more transparent by implementing a browser class that aims to mimic real browsers.
-- Url interface was refactored to be more flexible
+- Url interface was refactored to be more flexible.
 - There are also other changes, see the following guide for a review of the upgrade.